Configuring GSM

 2.1.
 Does my Charge Controller support GSM?

-If you can't see configuration options in the Config UI mentioned here, the guide doesn't apply to your Charge Charge Controller.
-Use the table above for reference.
+If you can't see the GSM-related configuration options in the Config UI mentioned in this guide, it does not apply to your Charge Controller.

 3. Enabling GSM